Choosing the best testosterone replacement therapy clinic for you

 Injections: fast, powerful, but with peaks and valleys

 Injectable testosterone (usually cypionate or enanthate) is an oil-based form given into a muscle or under the skin.
-It is typically dosed every 1 to 2 weeks, or in smaller amounts 1 to 2 times per week to reduce swings.
+It is typically dosed every 1 to 2 weeks, or in smaller amounts one to two times per week to reduce swings.
 Studies show injections reliably raise testosterone and improve sexual function, mood, and lean mass in men with confirmed low levels.[1],[4]

 The tradeoff is variability.
 With bigger, less frequent doses, many men feel a “high” in the first few days and a slump near the end of the dosing interval.
 Injections can also raise red blood cell counts more than other routes, which makes regular blood monitoring critical.[4]